 What The People Who Read Your College Application Really Think

-Time to get together the transcripts, the test scores and put the final touches on those personal essays.
+Time to get together the transcripts and the test scores and put the final touches on those personal essays.
 It's college application season, again.

-Inside a tiny conference room at the College of the Holy Cross in Worcester, Massachusetts, the admissions committee is preparing to review 23 applications.
-They'll spend about two minutes on each before deciding whether to accept or deny admission, or place the application on hold.
+Inside a tiny conference room at the College of the Holy Cross in Worcester, Mass., the admissions committee is preparing to review 23 applications.
+The committee members will spend about two minutes on each before deciding whether to accept or deny admission or place the application on hold.

-To speed things along, the committee uses a lot of jargon, like "L-B-B" for late blooming boy, and "R-J" for rejection.
+To speed things along, the committee members use a lot of jargon, like "L-B-B" for late blooming boy, and "R-J" for rejection.

-If it sounds like they're cutting corners, know that before the committee meets around the table, each application gets a close look from two of the members.
+If it sounds like they are cutting corners, know that before the committee meets around the table, each application gets a close look from two of the members.

 Then it's condensed into a single one-page profile.
 The one for this student says he comes off just a bit arrogant in his essay and interview: